enspirit/finitio/README.md

 ## License

-&copy; 2014 &mash; The University of Louvain
+&copy; 2014 &mdash; The University of Louvain

 The specification and documentation of *Q* is distributed under a under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative